NHDaly/regex_mirror.rel/README.md

 I put together in a couple hours, but it shows a proof of concept for user-space code reflection, by reflecting over the catalog's model relation.

+If the data came from the compiler itself, this package would be trivial.

 ## Examples:

 ```rel